unicef/rhizome/docs/frontend.md

 As above file structure, all front-end files store in rhizome/webapp folder, and we use [Gulp](gulp.md) to generate script and html files to `public` folder.

-Base on the architecture of Reflux, there are some target folders: `actions` `store` `view` which are Reflux actions, store and views.
+Base on the architecture of Reflux, there is some target folders: `actions` `store` `view` which are Reflux actions, store and views.
 So please put your code file to these folders, when you create new Reflux module. `component` folder keeps all our Reflux components.

 And base on business requirement, we have `chart` `dashboard` `ufadmin` folders, `chart` is all chart render component, `dashboard` is all dashboard component, `ufadmin` is all Manage System page functionality.